 Q: Is there a hard date for the start dates for grants?
 Would the grant start date be decided by the Foundation?

 A: We have a hard deadline of October 15 for our funding to be paid in 2017, but your organization would get to decide the date based on what is needed for your particular project.

 Q: How do you envision the grantees collaborating together and working together?

 A: We are giving a lot of thought to that.
 One goal is to build a community of practice.
 We hope to have the 2015, 2016 and 2017 grantees come together for a two-day convening in early November to collaborate and share best practices.

 Q: If selected, how much control will we and our partners have over the initial announcements and PR associated with the award?

 A: The Foundation will announce the awards this fall.
 Grantees will be asked to wait until after the Foundation’s announcement before releasing their own announcements.
 Any PR materials that mention the Kauffman Foundation must be submitted to the Foundation for approval.

 Q: How do I contact the Kauffman Foundation with questions regarding this funding opportunity?

-A: First, please watch the Inclusion Open office hours with Kauffman Senior Program Officers Rachel Carlton and Christopher Harris with moderator Murray Woodard where they address questions about the Kauffman Inclusion Open Request for Proposals application, qualification criteria and related issues during a Facebook Live broadcast.
+A: First, please watch the Facebook Live recording of the Inclusion Open Office Hours with Kauffman Senior Program Officers Rachel Carlton, Christopher Harris and moderator Murray Woodard.
+They address questions about the Kauffman Inclusion Open Request for Proposals application, qualification criteria and related issues during a Facebook Live broadcast.
 The video is embedded at the top of this page or you can view it on the Kauffman Eship Facebook event page.